Settings tab

 The I/O Idle Task executes the asynchronous mappings and is also responsible for the acyclic communication with the EtherCAT devices (e.g. writing of parameters).

 From TwinCAT 3.1 Version 3.1.4026 there can be a separate I/O Idle Task for each EtherCAT master.
-This can be selected in the adapter settings of an EtherCAT master in the I/O Idle Task selection box.
+You can select these in the adapter settings of an EtherCAT master in the I/O Idle Task selection box.

 PlcAuxTask: